armchair-traveller/svelte-stick-to-bottom/README.md

   - Clever logic distinguishes the user scrolling from the custom animation scroll events (without doing any debouncing which could cause some events to be missed).
   - Mobile devices work well with this logic too.
 - Uses a custom implemented smooth scrolling algorithm, featuring velocity-based spring animations (with configurable parameters).
-  - Other libraries use easing functions with durations instead, but these doesn't work well when you want to stream in new content with variable sizing - which is common for AI chatbot use cases.
+  - Other libraries use easing functions with durations instead, but these don't work well when you want to stream in new content with variable sizing - which is common for AI chatbot use cases.
   - `scrollToBottom` returns a `Promise<boolean>` which will resolve to `true` as soon as the scroll was successful, or `false` if the scroll was cancelled.

 # Usage